dcunited001/dcunited001.github.io/_posts/2018-01-14-experimental-psychology-the-paradox-encyclopedia-and-how-to-beat-the-rokos-basilisk.md

 > Actually, I refuse to accept that any of this has anything to do
 > with the aliens or time travel, but holy shit!
 It's inexplicable.
 >
-> Note: The picture above is actually the MacPoyles from S3E2 of It's
+> Note: The picture above is actually the McPoyles from S3E2 of It's
 > Sunny in Philadelphia, not the aliens.

 <a name="systemic-disregulation-of-memory-formation-mechanism" />